Algorithms for Competitive Division of Chores: Preliminaries

 \section{Preliminaries}

 There is a set $[n] = \{1, \ldots, n\}$ of agents and a set $[m] = \{1, \ldots, m\}$ of divisible non-disposable chores (bads) to be distributed among the agents.

-A \emph{bundle} of chores is given by a vector $\vec{x} = (x_1, \ldots, x_m)\in \R_+^{m}$, where $x_j$ represents the amount of chore $j$ in the bundle\footnote{Another interpretation of an amount $x_j$ of good $j$ is the amount of time doing the chore $j$ or the probability of getting it.}.
-W.l.o.g., there is one unit of each chore.\footnote{Given an arbitrary division problem, one can rescale the utilities to obtain an equivalent problem where the total amount of each chore is one unit.} An \emph{allocation} $\vec{z}=(\vec{z}_i)_{i\in [n]}$ is a set of bundles where agent $i$ receives bundle $\vec{z}_i$ and all the chores are distributed: $\sum_{i=1}^n z_{i,j} =1 $ for each $j \in [m]$.
+A \emph{bundle} of chores is given by a vector $\vec{x} = (x_1, \ldots, x_m)\in \R_{\geq 0}^{m}$, where $x_j$ represents the amount of chore $j$ in the bundle.\footnote{An alternative interpretation for the amount $x_j$ of good $j$ is that it represents the amount of time working on chore $j$ or the probability of getting it.}\footnote{We write $\R_{\geq 0},\R_{>0},\R_{\leq 0},\R_{<0}$ for vectors with non-negative, strictly-positive, non-positive, and strictly negative components, respectively; { to distinguish vectors and scalars bold font is used.}} {Without loss of generality,} there is one unit of each chore.\footnote{Given an arbitrary division problem, one can rescale the utilities to obtain an equivalent problem where the total amount of each chore is one unit.} An \emph{allocation} $\vec{z}=(\vec{z}_i)_{i\in [n]}$ is a set of bundles where agent $i$ receives bundle $\vec{z}_i$. {An allocation is \emph{feasible}} if all the chores are distributed: $\sum_{i=1}^n z_{i,j} =1 $ for each $j \in [m]$.